elevenlabs/elevenlabs-python/README.md

 1. **Eleven Multilingual v2** (`eleven_multilingual_v2`)

     - Excels in stability, language diversity, and accent accuracy
     - Supports 29 languages
     - Recommended for most use cases

+2. **Eleven Flash v2.5** (`eleven_flash_v2_5`)

+    - Ultra-low latency
+    - Supports 32 languages
+    - Faster model, 50% lower price per character

 2. **Eleven Turbo v2.5** (`eleven_turbo_v2_5`)

-   - High quality, lowest latency
+    - Good balance of quality and latency
     - Ideal for developer use cases where speed is crucial
     - Supports 32 languages

-For more detailed information about these models and others, visit the [ElevenLabs Models documentation](https://elevenlabs.io/docs/speech-synthesis/models).
+For more detailed information about these models and others, visit the [ElevenLabs Models documentation](https://elevenlabs.io/docs/models).

 ```py
 from dotenv import load_dotenv